calvingtf/CS172-Information-Retrieval/final-project/README.md

 Step 4: Go to https://www.elastic.co/downloads/elasticsearch.
 Download and unzip the files

 Step 5: Open a seperate terminal to run your elasticsearch.
-Go to the elasticsearch folder and run `bin/elasticsearch` or (`bin/elasticsearch.bat`) on windows
+Go to the elasticsearch folder and start the elasticsearch server
+> bin/elasticsearch (or `bin/elasticsearch.bat` on windows)

 Step 6: On the original terminal, run `Invoke-RestMethod http://localhost:9200` to check if your elasticsearch server is running.
 More information can be found [here](https://www.elastic.co/downloads/elasticsearch)